 Working with Children and Young People

-- The Children and Families Act (CFA) 2014 and subsequent guidance requires young people and children to be offered confidential advice i.e. without their parents knowledge.
+- The Children and Families Act (CAFA) 2014 and subsequent guidance requires young people and children to be offered confidential advice i.e. without their parents knowledge.

-- The CFA takes into account the Gillick case, the Gillick Competencies and the Fraser Guidelines.
+- The CAFA takes into account the Gillick case, the Gillick Competencies and the Fraser Guidelines.

 - As per the SEND Code of Practice SENDIASS Southend staff should where possible ensure the parents of young people, while they are under 18 years old, and children are involved with their child’s decision making.
 If the child or young person does not want them involved their right to make this decision should be recognised subject to Safeguarding/Child Protection and Mental Capacity Act requirements.